-This week Woody and I were kindly invited to Lily’s of Truro*, a dog friendly café and creative space in the heart of Cornwall.
+This week Woody and I were kindly invited to Lily’s of Truro*, a dog friendly café and creative space in the heart of Truro.
 As a freelancer, being self-employed means I often work from home.
 While this may sound like the idyllic creative lifestyle, it can be lonely.
 It’s important to get out of the house sometimes, to explore your local towns and get those creative juices flowing!
 Lily’s is an independent café in the heart of Truro and is named after owner Simon’s six and a half year old Border Terrier.
 Unfortunately Lily wasn’t there when we popped in but we’re excited to meet her next time we visit!

 Lily’s of Truro is situated at the top of the hill on Pydar street.
 You can’t miss its beautiful salmon pink exterior.
 The multicoloured cups and saucers, accents of reclaimed wood and contemporary art on display inside all add to the café’s unique charm.
 A beautifully eclectic mix of textures and colour.
 Handwritten menus hang from the ceiling and there are plenty of delicious cakes on display.
 I love the atmosphere in Lily’s, it’s warm and welcoming, making you feel right at home.